uiuc-fa21-cs411/jaav/DatabaseDesign.md

 ### Indexing:
 What was the baseline perfomace for each query?
-1. The overall time was .17 seconds, the most significant source of time in this query is the filtering step (where statement).
+1. For Query 1, the overall time was .17 seconds, the most significant source of time in this query is the filtering step (where statement).
 This is where many different entries need to be looked up in order to compare them.
 This is also the area where indexing helps the most to improve performance.
 This step took .93 seconds with the default indexing.
-2. Without creating an index, this query takes 2ms to run.
+2. For Query 2, without creating an index, this query takes 2ms to run.
 The majority of that time is spent filtering the trails (1.5ms) and a small amount of time (.063)ms is spent filtering the parks.
 This is because the trails dataset has several thousand rows and the parks table only has around 50.
 For this query it is already very fast, so it might be hard to significantly improve the performance.

 What 3 indexing designs did we analyze for each query?